run-llama/llama_index/docs/docs/understanding/putting_it_all_together/q_and_a.md

 - [Query Transformations](../../optimizing/advanced_retrieval/query_transformations.md)

-You can also rely on the LLM to _infer_ whether to perform compare/contrast queries (see Multi-Document Queries below).
+You can also rely on the LLM to _infer_ whether to perform compare/contrast queries (see Multi Document Queries below).

-## Multi-Document Queries
+## Multi Document Queries

 Besides the explicit synthesis/routing flows described above, LlamaIndex can support more general multi-document queries as well.
 It can do this through our `SubQuestionQueryEngine` class.
 Given a query, this query engine will generate a "query plan" containing